yachanaarora/awesome-to-do-list/README.md

 1. Any extra detail should be provided in the body of the PR.
 1. Don't submit unrelated changes in the same pull request.
 1. If you had a bit of churn in the process of getting the change right, squash your commits.
-Refer to the guidelines on [squashing commits](/contributing/git-basics.md#squashing).
+Refer to the guidelines /git-basics.md#squashing).
 1. If you had to refactor in order to add your change, then we'd love to see two commits: First the refactoring, then the added behavior.
 It's fine to put this in the same pull request, unless the refactoring is